Jordan: Superteams mean 28 'garbage' teams

 The Warriors have won two of the past three NBA titles and have faced off against the Cleveland Cavaliers in each of the past three NBA Finals, leading some to question the competitive balance in the league.

-Golden State and Cleveland are favorites to win their respective conference titles again in the coming season and meet in the Finals.
+Golden State and Cleveland are favorites to win their respective conferences again in the coming season and meet in the Finals.
 The Warriors are 5-12 favorites to win the NBA title, and the Cavaliers have the second-best odds at 4-1.

 They aren't the only teams with a conglomeration of stars: The Oklahoma City Thunder boast Russell Westbrook, Carmelo Anthony and Paul George; the Houston Rockets have Chris Paul and James Harden; and Boston Celtics have Kyrie Irving, Gordon Hayward and Al Horford.